jsindorf/jsindorf.github.io/_pages/graduate/grad_projects.md

 feature_row2:
   - image_path: /_pages/graduate/ame598/fullhead.PNG
     alt: "placeholder image 2"
-    title: "Anatomy Inspired Animatronic Head"
+    #title: "Anatomy Inspired Animatronic Head"
     excerpt: 'Deriving from anatomical inspiration, this project creates a fully controllable animatronic head through an ESP32, stepper motors, and a bluetooth connected PS3 controller.
 This project allows for indicidual control of both eyes, each ends of the lips, and the neck in 3 dimensions.
-Through kinematic calculations, the PS3 controller can be mapped to control the neck through real time rotations.
+Through kinematic calculations, the PS3 controller can be mapped to control the neck through real time rotations. <br>
     Course: AME598: Expressive Robotics  <br><br>
     Keywords: ESP32, Arduino/C/C++, Solidworks, Bluetooth, Laser Cutting, 3D printing, Soldering <br><br>
     [Return to top](/grad_projects/#introduction)'